12 Experts Predict What The Most Successful Marketers Will Do In 2018 70

 - Personalize the content you receive based on your activity: We’re already working on enhancing your experience with this blog and well beyond.
 Some of that includes testing new things, covering even more topics like change management, integrated marketing communications, pitching ideas to your team and boss, and a whole lot more.
 So look forward to it!

 - Continue scaling what we know you love: We’ll continue analyzing blog post success and repeating home runs we know you’ll love.
 Part of that includes our historical optimization process where we update older content to seriously help you solve your biggest marketing challenges.
 In addition, I see more guides in our future, more course releases, and more webinars.

-- Test new: We have a couple more ideas for freemium tools that will complement the headline analyzer and social message optimizer. *Insert shriek of excitement here.* An advanced marketing academy is on our radar.
+- Test new: We have a couple more ideas for freemium tools that will complement the Headline Analyzer Studio and social message optimizer. *Insert shriek of excitement here.* An advanced marketing academy is on our radar.
 And… of course… we’ll publish that book we started writing in 2017 that I predicted would happen about a year ago (lol).

 And, of course, we’ll listen to you every step of the way. ;)